JosephTLyons/text-align/README.md

 ![Action](./misc/text-align.gif)

-## Description:
+## Intended Use:

-* This package aims to be useful when aligning items in documentation or plaintext files, but you may find other uses for it.
+* This package aims to be useful when aligning items in documentation or any other text files, but you may find other uses for it.

 ## Rules